opensafely-core/ehrql/docs/wiki-docs/running-ehrql.md

        outputs:
          output/summary.txt  - moderately_sensitive

-:spiral_notepad: Some of the middle lines of this log have been omitted.
+:notepad_spiral: Some of the middle lines of this log have been omitted.

 ### The output files